fairy-fun/chrysalis/private/docs/authorial/a_guide_to_chats.md

 or

-Call startWorkflowChat with message: I want to process attached prose into calendar subevents.
+Call startWorkflowChat with message: segment prose into calendar subevents
 ```
 The runtime will ask for the calendar event entity ID, such as calendar_event:7